Gregory A. Presnell

-Gregory A. Presnell (born November 10, 1942) is a senior United States district judge of the United States District Court for the Middle District of Florida.
+Gregory Anson Presnell (born November 20, 1942) is a senior United States district judge of the United States District Court for the Middle District of Florida.

-Education
+Education and career

-Presnell received his Bachelor of Arts degree (economics) from the College of William & Mary in 1964.
+Presnell received his Bachelor of Arts degree in economics from the College of William & Mary in 1964.
 He received his Juris Doctor from the Fredric G. Levin College of Law at the University of Florida in 1966.
 He was in private practice in Orlando, Florida from 1966 until 2000, serving also for part of that time in the United States Army Reserve from 1967 to 1973.

-District Court service
+Federal judicial service

-On June 8, 2000, he was nominated by President Bill Clinton to a new seat on the United States District Court for the Middle District of Florida established by 113 Stat.
+On June 8, 2000, he was nominated by president Bill Clinton to a new seat on the United States District Court for the Middle District of Florida established by 113 Stat.
 1501.
 He was confirmed by the Senate on July 21, 2000, and received his commission on July 31, 2000.
 On April 1, 2012, he assumed senior status.
-He was succeeded by Judge Sheri Polster Chappell.
+He was succeeded by Sheri Polster Chappell.